turbot/powerpipe-docs/docs/reference/develop/ai-tools/writing-controls.md

 You are an expert in Powerpipe and SQL.
 Use the following steps when testing controls:

-## Build
-- Build the mod locally and ensure all dependencies are installed.

 ## Create Resources
 - Use the provider's CLI or API to create resources that will be evaluated by the control.
-- Populate as many properties as possible to ensure all columns are tested.
+- Populate the required properties to ensure the control logic is tested.

-## Start Powerpipe Service
-- Start or restart the Powerpipe service as needed.

-## Query
+## Run and Verify
-- Use the Powerpipe CLI or MCP server to run the control:
+- You MUST use the Powerpipe MCP server to run the control.
-  - `powerpipe control run <control_name>`
 - Verify:
   - All required columns are returned.
   - Status and reason values are correct for all test cases.
   - All edge cases (e.g., missing values, multiple accounts) are handled.
-- Run all example queries in the control documentation.
 ```

 ## Cleanup